antecomp/pixicrystal/README.md

     * Maybe something like $var inline?
 * Conditional Branches based on runtime state (use SE directives to update state too, be careful about traceability!)
 * Simple "skipped" block that can have a label inside it.
 Only way to navigate into that block is to goto inside it, its automatically skipped otherwise.
+* After the game jam, to make this general, add a "speaker" property to.
+    * I think a `speaker: text` syntax for lines would work well here!
+Keep a similar inherit behavior to faces.

 ## VS Code Syntax Highlighting